apache/mxnet/docs/static_site/src/pages/api/faq/distributed_training.md

 <!--- KIND, either express or implied.
 See the License for the -->
 <!--- specific language governing permissions and limitations -->
 <!--- under the License. -->
----
-layout: page_category
-title:  Distributed Training in MXNet
-category: faq
-faq_c: Deployment Environments
-question: How to do distributed training using MXNet on AWS?
-permalink: /api/faq/distributed_training
----

 # Distributed Training in MXNet
 MXNet supports distributed training enabling us to leverage multiple machines for faster training.